 Upcoming Exam Dates

 - October 13, 2014—November 14, 2014

 - Deadline for Fall 2014 window August 31, 2014

 Apply Online for the exam.
 To apply online, log in to your account.
 If you do not have an online account, you may create one here.

 Applications will be available and accepted during open-application windows only.
 Applications submitted after the deadline will be deferred to the next exam window.

 Becoming a CRC holder establishes you as a member of a respected group of CRC credential holders and provides your employer with an objective measurement of your capabilities.

-Achieving a passing score on the CRC exam is an indicator that a CRC holder possesses the knowledge and skills necessary to master a myriad of credit risk situations.
+Passing the CRC exam is an indicator that a CRC holder possesses the knowledge and skills necessary to master a myriad of credit risk situations.

 The CRC provides you with a platform to network with some of the world&'s leading credit risk management professionals, expanding your professional knowledge and opportunities.

 Earning a CRC certification is a step in your own personal career growth and gives you added confidence in your skills as you pursue your short- and long-term career goals.